stevenh6696/recipes/dessert/babka.md

 - 4 1/4 tablespoon room temperature butter (cubed)

 ### Filling
+(just eyeball it)
 - 225 grams Nutella
 - 11/6 grams chocolate chips

 ### Sugar Syrup
-- 3/8 cup white sugar
+- 1/4 cup white sugar
-- 1/4 cup water
+- 1/6 cup water

 ## Directions

-1. watch the video
+1. watch the video (or open the link in the description)

 ## Extra notes
+- turned out a lot better than expected
+- ROLL THE DOUGH VERY THINLY (the braid looks bad if you dont get many layers)